tomasalmeida/cfk-control-plane-cp/simple-example-auth/README.md

 This describes how CP has been set up automatically and shows how to test certain features.
 ### Using ACLs for schema registry

+ACLs should have been set up already (if used the `up` script).
+You can check them.

 List ACLs:

 ```shell